jboss-fuse/quickstarts/fuse/README.md

 ###[sap-qidoclist-destination-fuse](sap-qidoclist-destination-fuse/README.md)

-Demonstrates how to send a list of Intermediate Document (IDoc) using the qRFC protocol to SAP from Apache Camel in JBoss Fuse.
+Demonstrates how to send a list of Intermediate Documents (IDoc) using the qRFC protocol to SAP from Apache Camel in JBoss Fuse.

 ###[sap-idoclist-server-fuse](sap-idoclist-server-fuse/README.md)

-Demonstrates how to handle a list of Intermediate Document (IDoc) from SAP within Apache Camel in JBoss Fuse.
+Demonstrates how to handle a list of Intermediate Documents (IDoc) from SAP within Apache Camel in JBoss Fuse.

 -----
 For more information see: